 As the founder of PhiladelphiaDANCE.org and the Dance Journal, photography was initially a means for me to capture and record dance and movement in the Philadelphia region.
 But it has become so much more!
-It is a process by which I can tell stories, champion social concerns, and explore the world around me.
-I am fascinated by how images can capture fleeting moments in time and yet stir emotions and create impact.
+It is a process by which I can tell stories, champion social causes, and explore the world around me.
+I am fascinated by how images can capture fleeting moments in time, stir emotions and create impact.
 An image can create unexpected, accidental, and coincidental connections giving a view into new realms.
-I find myself most intrigued by the range of human expression through the arts and through movement.
-The richness of diverse cultures, its people, customs, celebrations, food, and connections to our planet has allowed me to capture life and nature as it unfolds and our shared humanity.
+I find myself most intrigued by the range of human expression along with the richness of our diverse cultures, customs, celebrations, dance, art, food, and connection to our planet.
+It has been a privilege to capture life and nature and, most importantly, our shared humanity.

 Currently, I am using the Canon EOS 5D Mark IV as my primary means of shooting.
 While I have invested in a number of lenses including the Tamron 70-200mm F/2.8m, Tamron 15-30mm f/2.8, the Tamron 24-70mm f/2.8, and Sigma 85mm f/1.4 DG HSM Art Lens.